Prolux1/MinecraftMarvelMod/README.md

     for valuable ressources (❌ In development).
-  - Add **Captain America's Shield** that is indestructible (obviously) but not cheep, you will need 4 **Vibranium Ingot** surrounding the middle slot of the crafting table and a nether star in the center.
+  - Add **Captain America's Shield** that is indestructible (obviously) but not cheep, you will need 4 **Vibranium Ingot** surrounding the middle slot of the crafting table and a nether star in the center (✅ Done).
+When you first get it you will get the prestigious achievement "ASSEMBLE" (❌ In development).
   - Add **Vibranium Tools and Armor** to craft powerful tools and durable armor with unique abilities and effects (❌ In development).